 For me, if the ferry ride is less than 5 hours, I choose the ferry.
 It’s just less of a hassle than dealing with 3 airports.
 We actually ended up on a 7+ hour ferry ride between Milos and Paros on our recent trip (thanks to a fast ferry cancelation).
 And though I was dreading it, it turned out to be lovely!
 The time passed in flash and we got to see lots of pretty islands along the way.

 Regardless of whether you choose a slow or fast ferry, don’t make any important plans on a ferry travel day (like an outbound flight at your arrival destination).
-Ferries are notoriously late due to weather or have last-minute schedule changes.
+Ferries are notoriously late due to weather, rough seas, or last-minute schedule changes.

 Best Greek Islands to Visit